 A criminal defendant who's found to have been legally insane when they committed a crime may be found not guilty by reason of insanity.
 In some cases, the defendant may be found guilty but sentenced to a less severe punishment due to a mental impairment.
 In states that allow the insanity defense, defendants must prove to the court that they didn't understand what they were doing; failed to know right from wrong; acted on an uncontrollable impulse; or some variety of these factors.

 Below you'll find basic information and legal issues related to the insanity defense, how courts test for insanity, and differences in state laws and procedures.

 Legal Insanity: Background

-The first known recognition of insanity as a defense to criminal charges was recorded in a 1581 English legal treatise stating that, "If a madman or a natural fool, or a lunatic in the time of his lunacy" kills someone, they cannot be held accountable.
+The first known recognition of insanity as a defense to criminal charges was recorded in a 1581 English legal treatise stating that, "If a madman or a natural fool, or a lunatic in the time of his lunacy" kills someone, they can't be held accountable.
 British courts came up with the "wild beast" test in the 18th Century, in which defendants were not to be convicted if they understood the crime no better than "an infant, a brute, or a wild beast."

 Besides the fact that courts no longer use the terms "lunatic" or "wild beast," current laws allowing for the insanity defense follow a similar logic.
-The legal basis for insanity was codified into British law in the mid 19th Century with the M'Naughten Rule, which is used in a majority of U.S. states and other jurisdictions around the world today.
+The legal basis for insanity was codified into British law in the mid-19th Century with the M'Naughten Rule, which is used in a majority of U.S. states and other jurisdictions around the world today.